JamesB0T/Windsensor_WiFi_1000/README.md

 ## What is the current status?

-At the moment we could finish a lot of points but not all is perfect.
+At the moment we could finish a lot of points but not all is perfect or finished.

 - [x] Technical recherche
 - [x] Evaluation of funktion